Honeywell International Inc. (HON) Shares Up Despite Recent Market Volatility

-Honeywell International Inc. (NASDAQ: HON)’s stock price has increased by 0.64 compared to its previous closing price of 190.46.
-Nevertheless, the company has seen a gain of 0.29% in its stock price over the last five trading days.
+Honeywell International Inc. (NASDAQ: HON)’s stock price has gone rise by 1.38 in comparison to its previous close of 193.23, however, the company has experienced a 3.42% increase in its stock price over the last five trading days.
 MarketWatch.com reported on 04/05/23 that Paper or plastic?
 Instead ask which companies are innovating recycling

 Is It Worth Investing in Honeywell International Inc. (NASDAQ: HON) Right Now?

-The price-to-earnings ratio for Honeywell International Inc. (NASDAQ: HON) is 26.36x, which is above its average ratio.
+The price-to-earnings ratio for Honeywell International Inc. (NASDAQ: HON) is 26.94x, which is above its average ratio.
 Moreover, the 36-month beta value for HON is 1.09.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 3 as “overweight,” 12 as “hold,” and 1 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023